What are AdWords keywords match types?

 As the name suggests, this match type only allows ads to be shown when a user searches with the exact same wording/phrase as yours (although Google now allow close variants).
 This means that users who click your ad are highly likely to find what they are looking for and will then go on to purchase your products/services.
 However, this match type means a reduced amount of traffic to your website so many businesses use exact match with other match types, rather than on its own.

-Match types play a major role is the success of your ad as it allows for customers to find what they’re looking for more easily.
+Match types play a major role is the success of your ad as it allows customers to find what they’re looking for more easily.
 Also, it means that businesses don’t lose money in irrelevant searches, making everyone happy!

-Repeat Digital use broad match modifier, phrase match, and exact match to ensure our ads are shown to the widest, most relevant users meaning a boost in traffic and sales.
+In our Google Ads management, we use broad match modifier, phrase match, and exact match to ensure our ads are shown to the widest, most relevant users meaning a boost in traffic and sales.